joseph-flinn/site/frontend/posts/foundations-of-project-management-part2.md

 Agile has shown to be extremely resilient in project settings where there is a lot of ambiguity, where requirements are not fully known and plans have a high risk of changing.
 New product or feature development is an excellent example of where Agile shines.
-The underlying implementation of a feature may not be fully known before the team starts work on project.
+The underlying implementation of a feature may not be fully known before the team starts work on the project.

-On the other hand, managing a infrastructure migration project will require a lot more planning to minimize downtime.
+On the other hand, managing an infrastructure migration project will require a lot more planning to minimize downtime.
 A plan-driven framework may be more beneficial.
 However, such a project may also benefit from an iterative approach where independent portions of the infrastructure are migrated one at a time.
 Depending on the migration project, maybe a hybrid approach would work best.